 Google Ads also allows you to target specific audiences, given that they are wide enough.
 It is even possible to target different audiences at once.
 With the right calibration and the appropriate use of keywords, you can reach as many potential clients as possible.

 4. Track results

 You can track the performance of your campaigns and use the information to improve it.
-Google Ads even provides you with practical and easy-to-implement recommendations to increase their performance.
-Appropriate tracking and recommendations will give you an insight on how to reach your target audience more effectively.
+Google Ads even provides you with practical and easy-to-implement recommendations to increase your performance.
+Appropriate tracking and recommendations will give you an insight into how to reach your target audience more effectively.